Skip to content

 return 0;

-}A few things to note: the specific value of std::thread::id is implementation-defined—different compilers and platforms may output different formats (GCC usually outputs a number, MSVC might output a hexadecimal address), so don't rely on its specific format for logic decisions.
-After join() or detach(), get_id() returns a default-constructed std::thread::id{}, meaning "not associated with any thread"—this is the same return value as get_id() on a default-constructed std::thread object.
+Here are a few points to note: the specific value of std::thread::id is implementation-defined—the output format may vary across different compilers and platforms (GCC usually outputs a number, while MSVC might output a hexadecimal address), so do not rely on its specific format for logical checks.
+After calling join() or detach(), get_id() returns a default-constructed std::thread::id{}, indicating "no associated thread"—this is identical to the return value of get_id() for a default-constructed std::thread object.

-native_handle(): Touching the OS Native Handle
+native_handle(): Accessing the Native OS Handle

 #include <thread>